microsoft/pxt-arcade/docs/tutorials/collect-the-clovers.md

 From the ``||sprites:Sprites||`` Toolbox drawer, drag a ``||variables:set mySprite||`` block and drop it after the ``||scene:set background image||`` block.
-Click on the grey oval to open the sprite image editor, and draw or select a **Gallery** image for your player.
+Click on the grey oval to open the sprite image editor and draw an image for your player, or just select one from the **Gallery**.

 ```blocks
 scene.setBackgroundImage(img`